CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 When you are done with log reading and analyzing tasks, you can disable again `NVDA+X, L` to disable the log reader mode.

 The commands available in log reader mode are described hereafter.
-In this mode, you can also press `control+h` to display all the commands available.
+In this mode, you can also press `control+H` to display all the commands available.

 <a id="logReaderQuickNavigationCommands"></a>
 #### Quick navigation commands